 Depending on the complexity of the placement policy (e.g. multiple clusters), the Helm chart (e.g. lots of readiness process), the deployment process can take 30 seconds to a few minutes.
 If the deployment was successful, appropriate status is shown to the user.

 Use the Card View or Table View icons to view the workload details like status, namespace, last modified date & time, etc on the main workload list page.
-Card view is default
+Table view is the default.

 To get the list of workloads in the table view, use the Table View icon.
 Clicking on Deployment Status Ready workload shows the current state of the workload by cluster